 - In just 8 strawberries you get 3 grams of heart healthy fiber and a mere 8 grams of natural sugar

 Although March is a busy time for many of us, eating nutrient rich foods should remain a priority.
 Including fruit, like strawberries, as part of everyday meals can keep you energized and healthy to tackle all the activities in our busy weeks.

 One recipe that makes a great on-the-go breakfast or snack is my Strawberry Overnight Oats.
 Make several of these and you’ve got yourself a tasty and convenient breakfast for the week!
 Made with whole foods including sweet strawberries, rolled oats, chia seeds, Greek yogurt and honey, this recipe is one that will help keep you eating right all month (and all year!) long.

 - ½ cup rolled oats (also labelled Old Fashioned Oats)

-- 1 container (5.3 ounces) vanilla flavored Greek style yogurt
+- 1 container (5.3 oz) vanilla flavored low-fat Greek style yogurt

 - 2 tsp chia seeds